 Value for money (VfM) assessment is a critical process organisations undertake to determine whether the benefits of a project justify its costs.
 While the objective is clear, in practice there are a myriad of approaches due to differences in context, data, resources, and other factors.

-This session will feature the following presentations on innovative approaches and recent case studies before opening up to a Q&A and wider group discussion:
+This session featured the following presentations on innovative approaches and recent case studies before opening up to a Q&A and wider group discussion:

 1. Case studies on Smarter Public Spending: Two practical frameworks designed to strengthen financial decision-making in the public sector will be introduced, drawing on case studies from the London Borough of Redbridge and the Thames Valley Violence Reduction Unit.